YSecretY/YSecretY/README.md

 <h1> Hi :wave:, It is nice to see you here!

  <h2> :rocket: About me
-   <h3> :mortar_board: Student at Ukrainian university.
+   :mortar_board: Student at Ukrainian university, 🧑🏻‍💻 learn software engineering, currently explore :snake:python + django.:sunrise:

 <!--
 **YSecretY/YSecretY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.